GauriR011/Revenue_Analysis/README.md

 This dataframe was then converted to an excel file.

 ## Step 2: Data Cleaning
+- The Location was split into City and State.
+- No null values detected.
+- Fixing typos in column data.

 ## Step 3: Data Analysis
 ### Questions to address: